robert-sipho/pefa_nest-cam/README.md

 ## Status
 On-going.

 CNN has been trained and is achieving 97% accuracy with adults, 92% accuracy with eggs, and band classes.
 Nestlings are more difficult (currently at 75%), see below.
+Image augmentation could boost accuracy, although adult detection may not get much higher.
+Nestling inaccuracies likely stem from human error during annotation.
+When shown random images containing nestlings, it's often very difficult to differentiate individuals in the image due to overexposure, and the CNN is therefore being trained on an imperfect dataset.
+I suspect the accuracy of the CNN is similar to the accuracy of a human randomly classifying nest images, I'm working on confirming that.

 ### Brood size